USS Susan B. Anthony: Invasion of Sicily, 1943

 After a brief voyage to the Gulf of Arzeu ferrying men and equipment, she returned to Oran on 25 June 1943 to prepare for the Allied invasion of Sicily.
 She embarked men and loaded material on 30 June-1 July, refueled on the 2nd, and left Oran three days later.

 Anthony approached the coast of Sicily on the 9th near the town of Scoglitti.
 She spent the early hours of the next day landing troops and equipment.
 By 0435 hrs enemy aircraft were attacking the ships of the assault force.
 Bombs fell close to Anthony but she emerged with only minor damage from bomb fragments.
 Just before 0600 hrs she started toward the inshore anchorage, but withdrew after shore batteries fired on her.
 About four hours later she was able to enter the anchorage and send her salvage crew to aid broached and disabled landing craft.

 Through that day and the next she came under repeated air attacks.
 Just after 2200 hrs on the 11th a twin-engine plane commenced an attack run at her, but by the time it had closed within 1500 yd, her anti-aircraft guns had shot it down in flames.
 Less than 10 minutes later another enemy bomber met a similar fate.

 Late in the afternoon of 12 July Susan B. Anthony left for Oran.
 There she loaded prisoners; sailed for the US; and reached New York on 3 August 1943.

 Atlantic convoys, 1943–44

-For the next 10 months Anthony crossed and recrossed the Atlantic moving soldiers and cargo between various ports in the US, England, Iceland, Northern Ireland and Scotland in preparation for Operation Overlord, the cross-channel invasion of Europe at Normandy.
+For the next 10 months Anthony crossed and recrossed the Atlantic moving soldiers and cargo between various ports in the US, England, Iceland, Northern Ireland and Scotland in preparation for Operation Overlord, the cross-channel invasion of Europe at Normandy; one of these voyages included Her participating in the fast convoy UT-3 leaving New York Harbor 08 October 1943 and arriving in North Ireland 17 October 1943.
 On these voyages she visited ports including Belfast, Northern Ireland; Holy Loch, Gourock, and Glasgow in Scotland; Hvalfjörður and Reykjavík, Iceland; Mumbles and Milford Haven in Wales, and Newport.